TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/Introduction/Index.rst

 reference documents like TSref, TYPO3 Core API etc. to look up the exact syntaxes for the features mentioned.

-Both the classic column-based web designs and the modern TemplaVoilà approaches are covered by the document.
+The classic column-based web designs is covered by the document.

 Since the main goal of this document is to include all knowledge areas of localization it might suffer from bad composition where advanced